 Bank officials may have also viewed recent statistics surrounding personal debt and consumer spending as yet another reason to hold steady.
 With policy rates reaching historic lows on the heels of the global financial crisis in 2008-09, a series of decreases were implemented to stimulate buying and debt financing but as the recovery had progressed, bank officials dutifully kept a close eye on the prospects for inflation.
 Low rates apparently triggered a spate of borrowing among Canadians as household debt-to-income (DTI) ratios have increased significantly in the last decade.

 DTI essentially measures the total amount of debt in a household versus after-tax income.
-If auto loan and mortgage balances amount to $250,000 with net income of $100,000, DTI would come in at a ratio of 2.5 to 1 (or $250,000/$100,000).
+If the auto loan and mortgage balance amount to $250,000 with a net income of $100,000, DTI would come in at a ratio of 2.5 to 1 (or $250,000/$100,000).
 In 2009, the average ratio in Canadian households sat at 1.58, and that figure had risen more than 10 percent to 1.75 through the end of 2016.
-In Vancouver and Toronto, analysis revealed that resident borrowers had about twice as much household debt for total net dollars earned annually in the same time frame, according to Equifax.
+In Vancouver and Toronto, the analysis revealed that resident borrowers had about twice as much household debt for total net dollars earned annually in the same time frame, according to Equifax.

 With inflation pegged at 2 percent annually and perched above the benchmark BoC rate, financial markets stakeholders search for some indication on which direction future rates might head.
 Government policymakers await further economic cues into the first half of 2019, and a minority faction of economists view a cut on the horizon— and soon.
 Gregory C Mason, associate professor of economics at the University of Manitoba, sees an easing of rates in the future and expects that move to occur in the July meeting of the BoC.